thewilheim/About-me/README.md

 My name is Will,

-I am a devloper based in the Newcastle region of New South Wales, Australia.
+I am a developer based in the Newcastle region of New South Wales, Australia.

 I started coding back in 2020 as i wanted to learn a new skill after working on video games as a artist and fell in love with front-end devlopment and all things coding related.